Japan Women’s University Exchange

 You may choose between living with a homestay family, in a ‘share house’ apartment off-campus, or in the JWU dorm on-campus with Japanese students.
 The dormitory provides single rooms and some meals as well as access to a kitchen.
 Campus is located in a relatively quiet area, but there are nearby reasonably-priced restaurants.
 Please note that dormitory living in Japan typically involves a curfew and cleaning duties.

-Up to 3 UO students per year will receive a dorm subsidy from JWU which will waive the majority of housing-related costs if students stay in the dormitory.
+Up to 3 UO students per year may be eligible to receive a dorm subsidy from JWU, which will waive the majority of housing-related costs if students stay in the dormitory.
 This makes the dorm the most affordable housing option, and the cost of the dorm with the subsidy is reflected in the student budget.
-See the student budget for additional information about the costs of the different housing options.
+See the student budget and student guide for additional information about the costs of the different housing options.

 Students typically live with homestay families during the Winter Intensive Japanese class.